Dijets-Inc/dips/DIP0/Technical-DIP-Template.md

 ## Specification

-The details of the proposed technical solution.
-The specification should be detailed enough to allow an implementation team to begin development as well as testing.
-The specification for technical DIPs must include the following components:
+Details of the proposed technical solution.
+The specification should be detailed enough to allow devs to begin its implementation as well as testing.
+The specification for technical DIPs must include the following modules:

 ### Proposed Code

-   -  The final code that can be used directly in the executive vote to accept or reject the DIP.
+   -  The final code that can be used directly in the mandate vote to accept or reject the DIP.

 ### Test Cases

-   - For the implementation or testing of the proposed code
+   - For the implementation or testing of the proposed code.

 ### Security Considerations

-   - This is one of the most important aspects of the Technical DIP proposal.
-The purpose of this section is to proactively document any security-relevant design information, decisions, potential failure modes, implementation details, and important discussions related to the proposed change.
-This section helps to optimize the DIP process by providing proactive guidance on security considerations when proposing a change that will affect the Dijets Protocol.
+   - The purpose of this section is to proactively document any security-relevant design information, decisions, potential failure modes, implementation details, and the relevant discussions related to the proposed change(s).
+This section helps to optimise the DIP process by providing proactive guidance on security considerations when proposing a change that could affect Dijets.

    - Backwards compatibility

-### Auditor Information and Report

-   - This section includes the audit partner details and the final audit report for the proposed code.

 ### Licensing
    - Recommended licenses for developed code: